ConstantinoBSA/Delta-executor/README.md

 ---

 ## ⚠️ Important Notice:
-- Use responsibly! **Wave Executor** holds no liability for any bans or account restrictions.
+- Use responsibly! **Delta Executor** holds no liability for any bans or account restrictions.
 - Please adhere to ROBLOX’s Terms of Service.

 ---